tobychui/zoraxy/README.md

 #### Use with ArozOS

-[ArozOS ](https://arozos.com)subservice is a build in permission managed reverse proxy server.
-To use zoraxy with arozos, connect to your arozos host via ssh and use the following command to install zoraxy
+The [ArozOS](https://arozos.com) subservice is a built in permission managed reverse proxy server.
+To use Zoraxy with ArozOS, connect to your ArozOS host via SSH and use the following command to install Zoraxy:

 ```bash
 # cd into your arozos subservice folder.
 Sometime it is under ~/arozos/src/subservice